wwcodemanila/WWCodeManila-HTML.CSS/resources/references.md

 ## Documentation

 Reading software documentation is part of being a software developer.
-You can find information about built-in methods in Ruby and Ruby on Rails.
+You can find more information about in HTML &amp; CSS.

 - Mozilla MDN:
 	- HTML: https://developer.mozilla.org/en-US/docs/Web/HTML